 - Search result outliers among MEDLINE platforms published in the Journal of the Medical Library Association with Robert Shapiro, Tyler Nix, and Jeffrey Huber.
 2019.

-ICT 418: Linux Systems Administration: Undergraduate course covering systems administration using the GNU/Linux operating system (Ubuntu and Fedora).
+ICT 418: Linux Systems Administration: Undergraduate course covering systems administration using the Fedora GNU/Linux operating system.
 Topics include Bash scripting, managing users, installing, securing, and managing services such as MySQL, and more.

 LIS 690: Electronic Resource Management: Graduate course on managing electronic resources for libraries.
 Topics covered include the technologies and systems involved, legal issues such as managing copyright, and more.